Clayton Sam White: Medical career

-In 1947, upon completion of his military service, White moved to Albuquerque as Director of Research at the Lovelace Foundation for Medical Education and Research which became “world renowned in terms of research and teaching.”
+In 1947, upon completion of his military service, White moved to Albuquerque as Director of Research at the Lovelace Foundation for Medical Education and Research, which became "world-renowned in terms of research and teaching."

-Much of White's early work at Lovelace was dependent on research apparatus he built himself.
-To make the equipment for conducting isotope scans of the thyroid, he took a night course in machine tooling at the University of New Mexico and bought lead from local junk dealers to construct the apparatus he needed.
+Much of White's early work at Lovelace depended on the research apparatus he built himself.
+To make the equipment for conducting isotope scans of the thyroid, he took a night course in machine tooling at the University of New Mexico.
+He bought lead from local junk dealers to construct the apparatus he needed.
 To create thermostats for his lab, he learned how to blow glass.

-In 1951, White assembled an international symposium on aviation medicine which became the basis of his book, “Physics and Medicine of the Upper Atmosphere,” and demonstrated the need for collaborative work among disciplines.
-He stressed work across scientific disciplines throughout his career, stating he was “more and more concerned that we in this country and the world have moved way too far in the direction of specialties and not far enough in developing generalists and integrative endeavors.”
+In 1951, White assembled an international symposium on aviation medicine which became the basis of his book, "Physics and Medicine of the Upper Atmosphere," and demonstrated the need for collaborative work among disciplines.
+He stressed work across scientific disciplines throughout his career, stating he was "more and more concerned that we in this country and the world have moved way too far in the direction of specialties and not far enough in developing generalists and integrative endeavors."

-Soon after the symposium, White, a “leader in aviation medicine before the term ‘aerospace’ was invented” began to consult with aircraft manufacturers and the developing airline industry.
+Soon after the symposium, White, a "leader in aviation medicine before the term 'aerospace' was invented" began to consult with aircraft manufacturers and the developing airline industry.
 Subsequently, Lovelace Medical Center started to provide health care to airline pilots and flight crews.
-White fought to include female flight attendants—then called “hostesses,” in the Lovelace annual physical program and convinced TWA Airlines to fund it.
+White fought to include female flight attendants – then called "hostesses" – in the Lovelace annual physical program and convinced TWA Airlines to fund it.
 Before that, hostesses did not have access to the same medical care every other member of the flight crew received.

 Many of the legendary test pilots at Edwards Air Force Base in California, such as Scott Crossfield and Chuck Yeager, routinely visited Lovelace for medical consultation.In 1958, White and Randy Lovelace assembled the medical team that designed and conducted the exhaustive battery of tests on the thirty-two candidates competing to become Mercury astronauts.
-The so-called Mercury Seven, the first American astronauts to fly in space, included John Glenn, Scott Carpenter and Alan Shepard.
-The tests at Lovelace were graphically depicted in the book and film, “The Right Stuff.”
+The so-called Mercury Seven, the first American astronauts to fly in space, included John Glenn, Scott Carpenter, and Alan Shepard.
+The tests at Lovelace were graphically depicted in the book and film, "The Right Stuff."